consenlabs/dapp-sdk-doc/README.md

 ```

 ### toggleNavbar
-> by default, imToken will and a navbar out of dapp webview, so the user can control the webview navigation (like close、goBack、reload、share..)， if you implement your own navbar in webview, you can hide default navbar by `toggleNavbar`.
+> by default, imToken will and a navbar out of dapp webview
+  so the user can control the webview navigation (like close、goBack、reload、share..)
+  if you implement your own navbar in webview, you can hide default navbar by `toggleNavbar`.

 ```typescript